 It’s not enough just to lift weights, or just run, or just sprint on the track; you need to do ALL these things.
 Even worse, you can’t train like a bodybuilder and hope to get better at rugby – a common gym sin we see all the time.

 Not only does your training need to involve a lot of different fitness components, it also needs to follow a periodized plan.
 This will ensure you are fit and well-rested during the competitive season.
 However, in the off season, you need to work hard to increase fitness and strength, when you have more time and energy for recovery.
+This can be achieved in the gym but also at home.

 For training plans designed for rugby, make sure you check out our training and diet programs page.